LSEG-API-Samples/Example.RTH.Python.EndOfDayOHLCCandleStickChartNotebook/README.md

 df["SMA50d"] = np.round(df["Last"].rolling(window=50, center = False).mean(), 2)
 df["SMA75d"] = np.round(df["Last"].rolling(window=75, center = False).mean(), 2)
 df["SMA200d"] = np.round(df["Last"].rolling(window=200, center = False).mean(), 2)
-dfPlot=df.loc['2018-01-01':'2019-08-05',:]
+dfPlot=df.loc['2023-01-01':'2024-08-05',:]
 dfPlot.reindex()
 pandas_candlestick_ohlc(dfPlot, otherseries = ["SMA20d","SMA50d","SMA75d","SMA200d"],item_name=ricname)
 ```
 And below is a new graph with multi-type SMA lines graph.
 ![candlestickmultisma](./images/candlestickwithvolumeaverage2.JPG)

 There are other types of Moving Average that user can apply with the dataframe to calculate the average value.
-Many of python open-source package provide the method to calculate MA and [Ta-Lib](https://mrjbq7.github.io/ta-lib/) is one of the libraries which support the calculation and you may try it with the data from the Eikon Data API.
+Many of python open-source package provide the method to calculate MA and [Ta-Lib](https://mrjbq7.github.io/ta-lib/) is one of the libraries which support the calculation and you may try it with the data from the [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python).
 However, we do not cover in this example.

 ## Summary